dberna2/check-style/README.md

 ### fail_on_error

-Exit code for reviewdog when errors are found.
+This refers to the exit code that reviewdog will return when it encounters errors during its run.
+For more information, you can check the [reviewdog fail on error documentation](https://github.com/reviewdog/reviewdog?tab=readme-ov-file#exit-codes).

 **`Values`**: `[true, false]`